Hillary Clinton Donor Liz May liz-splaining who is and who is not a “real Republican”

 If Hillary Clinton supporter Liz May is setting standards for who is and who is not a “true Republican,” then we’re all in trouble.

-One thought on “Hillary Clinton Donor Liz May liz-splaining who is and who is not a “real Republican””
+4 thoughts on “Hillary Clinton Donor Liz May liz-splaining who is and who is not a “real Republican””

 The trouble started with the Tea Party calling Reagan Republicans “RINOs”.